-SB has applied all the principles and complied in all material aspect with the Corporate Governance Code of SB for the year ended December 2021.
+SB has applied all the principles and complied, in all material aspects, with the Corporate Governance Code of SB for 2021.

 The Corporate Governance Code of SB has been developed in accordance with the domestic legislation and the NBG Group governance standards.
-It provides a clear delineation of the Bank's corporate governance system, rights and responsibilities of its bodies, the role of the control functions, etc. as well as is upholding the Bank's interests on a long-term basis for the benefit of depositors and customers, shareholders and other investors, employees and all other stakeholders.
+It provides a clear delineation of the Bank's corporate governance system, rights and responsibilities of its bodies, the role of the control functions etc., as well as to uphold the Bank's interests on a long-term basis for the benefit of depositors and customers, shareholders and other investors, employees and all other stakeholders.
 The Corporate Governance Code sets out a framework that promotes continuity, consistency and effectiveness in the way the Bank is supervised and managed and is a necessary component of good governance in supporting and promoting the Bank's business and reputation.